 Thus, in Shakespeare, it’s Europe, England or the ancient world.
 In THOR, it’s the whole universe.

 “If Thor throws a fit and is yelling at his father and is banished,” he said, “the world becomes unstable.
 When that family has problems, everybody else is affected.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!